> Work

 Pier Vittorio Aureli

-The primary vehicle for making these processes visible is the collaborative design and development of several Forensics Books.
+The primary vehicle for making these processes visible was the collaborative design and development of several Forensics Books.
 The narrative of these books happens at the intersection of precedent study, professional practice, and speculative research.

 Since January 2016, thirty-eight (38) students, six (6) professional practices, and fifteen (15) architects have participated in the study of eighteen (18) buildings across South Dakota.
 The Forensics Studio is led by DoArch faculty, Federico Garcia Lammers.